alexblakes/regional_nonsense_constraint/documentation/write_up.md

 > **Figure 1:** Transcript diagram illustrating NMD escape regions.
 Thick blue boxes represent coding exons.
 Dark blue dashes depict NMD escape regions.
 Labels indicate the percentage of coding bases contained within each region, and the number of transcripts which are constrained for nonsense variants in each region.

-### NNN canonical transcripts are highly intolerant to nonsense variants
+### 2,272 canonical transcripts are highly intolerant to nonsense variants
 To examine selective constraint against nonsense variants at the transcript level, we trained a variant expectation model [REF] on coding exome sequencing data from 421,212 individuals in the UK Biobank [REF].
 The model, based on the mutation rate of SNVs in a given  trinucleotide context, explains **[95.9%]** of the variance in the proportion of observed rare synonymous variants exome-wide ([SF]).

 We applied this model to predict the number of synonymous, missense, and nonsense variants expected in this cohort in each canonical transcript.
 We used a one-sided Z test to test the difference between the proportion of observed and expected variants for each transcript and variant consequence (see Methods).